Seven (Taylor Swift song): Background and release

-All tracks of Folklore were conceived by Swift as imageries and visuals from her deep subconscious, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic.
+Swift conceived all the tracks of her eight studio album, Folklore, as imageries and visuals from her deep subconscious, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic.
 "Seven" was the second song that Swift and her co-writer and producer, Aaron Dessner, wrote for the album, following "Cardigan".
 Dessner recalled that "Cardigan" and "Seven" laid out the roadmap for writing the rest of the album.
-He classified the song as "wistful and nostalgic", a contrast to its "hazy" predecessor "Mirrorball" and the following track "August", which he viewed as the most pop song on the record.
+He classified the song as "wistful and nostalgic".
 Describing the writing process as "looking back at childhood and those childhood feelings, recounting memories and memorializing them," he identified the lyric "And just like a folk song, our love will be passed on" as a defining moment of Folklore, commemorating friendship and nostalgia.

-On July 23, 2020, Swift announced that her eighth studio album, Folklore, would come out at midnight and revealed its track listing, where "Seven" placed seventh.
-In the primer that preceded the release, Swift teased imageries of various tracks, with "Seven" being about "the tree swing in the woods of my childhood.
-Hushed tones of let's run away" and never doing it."
-Lyric videos of each song on the album were released to Swift's YouTube channel; "Seven" has since garnered over 14.4 million views as of October 2022.
+Folklore was released on July 24, 2020.
+It featured "Seven" as the seventh song in the track-list.
+In the primer that preceded the release, Swift teased various tracks, with "Seven" being about "the tree swing in the woods of my childhood.
+Hushed tones of 'let's run away' and never doing it."
+Lyric videos of each song on the album were released to Swift's YouTube channel; "Seven" has since garnered over 21 million views as of August 2024.
 The song was also included in Folklore: The Escapism Chapter and Folklore: The Saltbox House Chapter, streaming compilations by Swift released on August 21 and August 27, 2020, respectively.
+Commercially, "Seven" debuted at number 35 on the Billboard Hot 100 chart alongside the album's 15 other songs and at number 11 on the Rolling Stone Top 100.
+Additionally, the song debuted at number seven on the Billboard Hot Rock & Alternative Songs chart.
+The song reached the top 20 in Australia, Malaysia, and Singapore.

+"Seven" is played during the closing credits of the 2022 coming-of-age drama film Summering.
+The song is played in the final episode of the second season of British coming-of-age television series Heartstopper.
+From March 2023 until March 2024, snippets of "Seven" were included on The Eras Tour (2023–2024) as a spoken interlude before the Folklore set.
+At the tour's second show in Pittsburgh, she performed a full version of the song with Aaron Dessner on piano as one of the show's two surprise songs, which are songs that are not part of the set-list that Swift decides to perform during the acoustic set of the show.
+Swift dedicated the performance to her dad in honor of Father's Day, saying "This song has to do with really fond memories of childhood and growing up in Pennsylvania."